Scaling a PropTech Startup from 3 to 15 Engineers

 Integration was critical.
 We didn't just "hand over" engineers — we embedded them:

-- Added to the client's Slack workspace, Notion, Linear, and GitHub
+- Added to the company's Slack workspace, Notion, Linear, and GitHub

 - 1-hour daily standup at 10:00 GMT (11:00 CET — perfect timezone overlap)